 Israeli Couscous with Parsley and Shallots

 Israeli couscous, found in gourmet shops and many supermarkets, has large, chewy grains.
-Instead of shallots, you can use an onion.
+Caramelized shallots, fresh parsley, and lemon juice add loads of flavor.

 - Coarse salt and ground pepper

 - 8 shallots (about 1/2 pound total), halved and thinly sliced

 - 1/2 cup fresh parsley, coarsely chopped

 In a medium pot of boiling salted water, cook couscous until al dente, according to package instructions.
 Drain, and transfer to a bowl.

 Meanwhile, in a medium skillet, heat oil over medium-high.
 Add shallots; season with salt and pepper.
 Cook, stirring frequently, until browned, 3 to 5 minutes.
 Add to bowl with couscous.
 Add parsley and lemon juice, and toss.
 Season with salt and pepper.